PROCESS Version 3 & Version 4 - Key Model Templates

 Model 4 (Parallel mediation):

-(Here shown with two parallel mediators only, but you can test more than two)
+(Here shown with two parallel mediators, but you can test more than two)

 image PROCESS_model_4_parallel